microsoft/TypeScript-New-Handbook/chapters/Types from Extraction.md

 # Types from Extraction

-Unlike traditional OOP type systems, TypeScript's type system is very powerful because it allows expressing types *in terms of other types*.
+TypeScript's type system is very powerful because it allows expressing types *in terms of other types*.
 Although the simplest form of this is generics, we actually have a wide variety of *type operators* available to us.
 It's also possible to express types in terms of *values* that we already have.